rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

 ## 1. Overview
 This document describes the requirements for managing HDMI inputs on a Firebolt device.
 These APIs are generally useful for managing an HDMI sink device, e.g. a TV.

-APIs for both HDMI input ports and HDMI input devices are covered.

-Most frequent operations will leverage `HDMIInput.devices()`, but occassionally it might be useful to leverage `HDMIInput.ports()`, e.g. to let the user know that they plugged their Soundbar into the wrong port.

 This document is written using the [IETF Best Common Practice 14](https://www.rfc-editor.org/rfc/rfc2119.txt), specifically:

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**NOT RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/rfc/rfc2119.txt) [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.